NYCPlanning/gis-code-interview/README.md

 You will be evaluated based on your repo or folder, so make sure all files are stored in your repo or folder.
 Specifically we are looking at:

-- **Project scafolding**: How you name, manage, and organize your files.
+- **Project scaffolding**: How you name, manage, and organize your files.
 - **Documentation**:
   - A comprehensive `README` document on anything that we should know about how you completed the tasks.
   - Clear instructions on process steps or commands to run code (optional), and what to expect.